 After leaving the four main walls and taking a long shaded walk through the forest, you come back around to the garden entrance.

 We ordered quiche, rocket salad, cinnamon beets, and lattes for lunch at the café on the hill just outside the garden.
 The trolley stops for about an hour mid-day so it was excellent timing.

-We joked that we had been sedated with something in the rocket salad after feeling drowsy, happy, and relaxed, but I believe it was the contagious spirit of Kylemore.
+We joked that we had been sedated with something in the rocket salad after feeling drowsy, happy, and relaxed, but I maybe it was just the contagious spirit of Kylemore.